Indiana Convention Center: History

 In addition to its space, the Indiana Convention Center now possesses 49 loading docks, seven drive-in ramps, and three food courts.
 It is also connected to 12 hotels and 4,700 hotel rooms via skywalks, the most of any U.S. convention center.

 In September 2020, Indianapolis City-County Council unanimously approved a $155 million bond measure to build a 50000 sqft ballroom, 93500 sqft of meeting and pre-function space, and two high-rise hotels developed by Kite Realty, totaling 1,400 rooms.
 The first hotel, branded as a Signia by Hilton, is planned to be completed in 2024.
 According to the Indianapolis Star and Indianapolis Business Journal, this is the fifth major expansion of the Indiana Convention Center and would push the total rentable space to more than 1000000 sqft.

 Notable events

-The Indiana Convention Center has been the host to a large variety of meetings and conventions.
-These include:
+The Indiana Convention Center has been the host to a large variety of events, including concerts, conventions, meetings, pageants, sports competitions, and trade shows.